makrai/notes/conneau18-sentence-embed-ling-acl.md

 * probing benchmark criteria
-  * should only require single sentence embeddings as input (as opposed to, e.g., sentence and word embeddings, or multiple sentence representations)
+  * should only require single sentence embeddings as input (as opposed to, eg, sentence and word embeddings, or multiple sentence representations)
   * large training sets
     * in order to train parameter-rich multi-layer classifiers, in case the relevant properties are non-linearly encoded in the sent vs